dhrutikamat/Radiology-AI/README.md

 # Model Overview
 The project uses the following machine learning models to classify the tumors:
-1. Logistic Regression
+1. Feed Forward Neural Network
-2. Support Vector Machine (SVM)
+2. Training (Backpropagation and Weight Updates)
-3. Random Forest Classifier
+3. Optimizer and Acivation Functions

 The dataset is split into training and testing sets, and the models are trained to maximize accuracy in distinguishing between the two classes.
 The dataset used for this project is stored in a CSV file named cancer.csv.
 It contains features extracted from radiology images and a labeled diagnosis column: